Gissio/radpro/docs/manual.md

 where $m$ is the rate in counts per seconds, and $\tau$ is the tube's dead-time in seconds.

-Dead-time compensation is applied at the beginning of the processing chain, thus instantaneous rate, average rate, cumulative dose, tube pulse count and logged values are all dead-time compensated.
+Dead-time compensation is applied at the beginning of the processing chain, thus instantaneous rate, average rate, cumulative dose, tube pulse count and logged values are dead-time compensated.

 ## HV profiles